conda/communications/README.md

 This repo is the GitHub home of the [conda communications team](https://github.com/orgs/conda/teams/communications).

-The Communications subteam helps to improve the communication between the conda organization and the larger conda community and works in tandem with the steering council and projects under the conda governance policy.
+The Communications team helps to improve the communication between the conda organization and the larger conda community and works in tandem with the steering council and projects under the conda governance policy.

 ## Responsibilities